Can child support take my whole paycheck?

 When you do not work in the same state that your child lives in, your child support deductions will work in two ways.

 Child support will be paid for as long – and for as much – as the state that gave you the court order requires.
 You will not, however, be garnished over the maximum percentage for the state you live in.
 It will only be deducted for your state’s required deductions.

 So, for example, if you work in Idaho and your child support order comes from California, your paycheck will be deducted for the amount the California judge determines is your monthly payment.
 You will not, however, have to pay the mandatory deductions that California requires.
 Instead, you will pay for what Idaho requires, which are simply state and federal taxes.
 If you were also being garnished for child support arrears, you would only be garnished at Idaho’s rate rather than California’s.

-Find your state’s information.
+Find your state’s child support information

 If you would like to know more about your state’s child support withholding practices, such as specific garnishment percentages or mandatory deductions that will come out of a paycheck before child support, you can find that information here.
 If you have further questions about child support and how it affects you, be sure to check out our companion article, that discusses paying child support when you are unemployed.

 This article is not intended to serve as legal advice.
 When considering your child support options, you should seek the advice of legal counsel.